crtcards1/demo_class/Lab Guide.md

 ```
 ![snort_dir](Screenshots/5.png)

-Inside the local.rules, we want to paste the following.
+Inside the `local.rules` we want to paste the following:
 ```bash
 ##Alert on traffic to Dark Kittens C2 IPs
 alert ip any any -> 5.252.153.241 any (msg:"Dark Kittens C2 detected - 5.252.153.241"; sid:1000001; rev:1;)